 Generally teachers will not need to travel more than an hour to get to any of their kindergartens.
 It is a balance though.
 Usually, if there is a teacher with a school that is farther, we make sure other schools are closer, etc.

-We offer two weeks paid vacation every year during Chinese Spring Festival, one week paid vacation in October, all Chinese official holidays, and two weeks unpaid summer vacation.
+The holidays may change depending on the school, but we offer a minimum two weeks paid vacation every year during Chinese Spring Festival, one week paid vacation in October, all Chinese official holidays, and up to four unpaid weeks off for travel.

 Generally the whole process takes 1 to 2 months.

 Teachers must have their Z-Visa before they go to China.
 We help you to get the Z-Visa.
-The costs for processing inside China, courier costs of sending the documents to you, and your residency permit inside China will be covered by the company.
-Teachers need to pay the costs of their Physical Exam/Blood Test (if there is a fee charged by their doctor), fees for getting documents notarized/authenticated, passport photos, and the fee charged by the Chinese visa processing office in their country when they put the visa in your passport.
+The costs for processing the work permit documents inside China, will be covered by the company.
+Teachers need to pay the fees for getting documents notarized/authenticated, passport photos, and the fee charged by the Chinese visa processing office in their country when they put the visa in your passport.

 First, we will sign a contract with you for the position.